 Include the title (up to 150 characters in length, including spaces), authors' names (including full first name, middle initial, and family name), academic degrees and academic affiliations, and a short title of up to 45 characters (including spaces).
 Be sure that authors' names are listed as they should appear in MEDLINE.
 Provide the word count on a separate line.
 Provide the full name, exact mailing address with postal code, telephone and fax numbers, and email address of the corresponding author to whom communication, proofs, and requests for reprints should be sent.

-For Original Papers, CCS Guidelines or Position Statements, Translational Medicine articles, and Review articles, on a separate page, provide a brief summary of no more than 75 words, which will appear in the online contents listing (and in the print issue for the e-only articles section, if applicable) to inform readers of the principal contents of each paper.
+For Original Papers, CCS Guidelines or Position Statements, Clinical Practice Updates, Translational Medicine articles, and Review articles, on a separate page, provide a brief summary of no more than 75 words, which will appear in the online contents listing (and in the print issue for the e-only articles section, if applicable) to inform readers of the principal contents of each paper.
 For Case Reports, Images in Medicine, Training/Practice papers, and Brief Rapid Reports, a 60-word summary should be provided.

-On a separate page provide an abstract of no more than 250 words (for Original Papers, CCS Guidelines or Position Statements, Translational Medicine, and Review articles) or 100 words (for Case Reports and Brief Rapid Reports) that summarizes the study and conclusions, with clinical implications indicated as appropriate.
+On a separate page provide an abstract of no more than 250 words (for Original Papers, CCS Guidelines or Position Statements, Clinical Practice Updates, Translational Medicine, and Review articles) or 100 words (for Case Reports and Brief Rapid Reports) that summarizes the study and conclusions, with clinical implications indicated as appropriate.
 Original Papers should have a structured abstract, with the following sections: Background, Methods, Results, Conclusions.
-Abstracts for CCS Guidelines or Position Statements, Translational Medicine, Training/Practice papers, and Review articles, while the same length (250 word maximum) as those for Original Papers, should be unstructured (no Background, Methods, Results, Conclusions headings).
+Abstracts for CCS Guidelines or Position Statements, Clinical Practice Updates, Translational Medicine, Training/Practice papers, and Review articles, while the same length (250 word maximum) as those for Original Papers, should be unstructured (no Background, Methods, Results, Conclusions headings).
 In all cases, conclude the abstract with a succinct sentence that summarizes the most novel finding(s) and/or contributions of the paper and its (their) relevance.